jules2689/trudeau/docs/2020-04-17/post_news.md

 **Question**:

 (voice oftranslator): Marie kastelle.
-I have a question for ministerregan and morneau.[end of translation]mr. Regan, I'm worried whatfurther help could come for theoil industry?and many were asking and maybeeven expecting that thegovernment do more -- forexample, by taking equity sharesinto oil companies as thegovernment did in 2008 withautomobile companies.
+I have a question for ministerregan and morneau.
+[end of translation]mr. Regan, I'm worried whatfurther help could come for theoil industry? and many were asking and maybeeven expecting that thegovernment do more -- forexample, by taking equity sharesinto oil companies as thegovernment did in 2008 withautomobile companies.
-I'm wondering if the governmentis considering that?and, if not, why not?and Minister morneau, I don'tknow if this was related tothat, but you sort of alluded to the credit for medium-sizedbusinesses.
+I'm wondering if the governmentis considering that? and, if not, why not? and Minister morneau, I don'tknow if this was related tothat, but you sort of alluded to the credit for medium-sizedbusinesses.
 I wonder if you could elaborateon what you were suggesting?

-The hon.
+**The Hon.
+Chyrstia Freeland**:

-Chyrstia Freeland:seamus, if you want to start andremember to unmute yourself.
+Seamus, if you want to start and remember to unmute yourself.